mollie/api-documentation/source/connect/splitting-payments.rst

 Splitting payments with Mollie Connect
 ======================================

-.. note:: This feature is currently in closed beta.
-Please contact our partner management team if you are interested in
+.. note:: Split Payments are not enabled by default.
+To enable them for your organization, please reach out to
-          testing this functionality with us.
+          our partner management team.

 .. warning:: The split payments feature is not available for third-party payments methods (gift cards, Paypal, etc.) or
-             captures (Klarna slice it, Klarna pay later, etc.)
+             captures (Klarna Pay now, Klarna Pay later, Klarna Slice it, etc.)

 With **Split payments** you can distribute and split payments between your platform and your connected merchant accounts.